- Study Abroad

-Students participating in Discover Italy, Discover France or Discover Spain programs - to find out the weight limit for your flight, review your plane ticket and the airline’s website for your individual luggage restrictions.
+Students participating in Discover Italy or Discover France programs - to find out the weight limit for your flight, review your plane ticket and the airline’s website for your individual luggage restrictions.

 - 1 checked bag per person with 1 carry-on and 1 personal item (like a purse or laptop bag)